- General Regulations eTOP -

 Service Activation

-13.1 Subject to Art.
-13.2, the Operator will commence the provision of the Service no later than the date specified in the Agreement, and if no date is specified in the Agreement, no later than within 30 days from:
+13.1 Subject to art.
+13.2, the Operator shall commence provision of the Service no later than on the date indicated in the Agreement, and if no date is indicated in the Agreement, no later than within 30 days from the date of:

-13.2 The Operator has the right to make the activation of the Service conditional upon:
+13.2 The Operator has the right to condition activation of the Service on:

-13.2.1 In the case of Subscribers who have failed or are failing to meet their obligations towards the Operator at the time of activation of the Service or an additional service, providing an Operator-approved confirmation of the ability to meet the obligation towards the Operator, in particular by providing an appropriate security deposit,
+13.2.1 in the case of Subscribers who have failed to perform, or as of the activation date of the Service or an additional service are failing to perform, obligations towards the Operator, presenting confirmation acceptable to the Operator of the ability to perform the obligation towards the Operator, in particular by providing appropriate security,

-13.2.2 Providing a deposit or another security specified in the Agreement,
+13.2.2 payment of a deposit or other security provided for in the Agreement,

-13.2.4 The Subscriber or their authorized representative signing the Service acceptance protocol or the handover protocol for the Device referred to in Art.
+13.2.4 signing by the Subscriber or the Subscriber’s authorized representative of the acceptance protocol for the Service or the handover of the Equipment referred to in art.
 12.1,

-13.2.5 Removing the reasons for the Service Suspension.
+13.2.5 removal of the reasons for Service Suspension.

-13.3 From the date of commencement of the Service, the Subscriber may use the Services within the scope and under the conditions specified in the Agreement.
+13.3 As of the date the provision of the Service begins, the Subscriber may use the Services within the scope and on the terms set out in the Agreement.

-13.5 Before the commencement of the Service, the Operator will conduct tests at its own expense to verify that the Service meets the technical and quality parameters specified in the Agreement.
-If the test is successful, the Subscriber must sign the Service acceptance protocol if the Operator provides such a protocol.
+13.5 Before commencing provision of the Service, the Operator shall, at its own cost, carry out tests of the Service’s functionality to check whether it meets the technical and quality parameters specified in the Agreement.
+In the event of a positive test result, the Subscriber is obliged to sign the Service acceptance protocol, if the Operator presents such a protocol.

-13.6 For data transmission services, the activation process begins when the Operator presents a handover protocol for a given Link to the Subscriber or their designated representative specified in the Agreement.
-The presentation of the protocol confirms the Operator’s readiness to provide the Service via that Link.
+13.6 For data transmission services, the Link activation process begins with the Operator presenting to the Subscriber specified in the Agreement, or their representative, the handover protocol for the given Link.
+Presentation of the protocol confirms the Operator’s readiness to provide the Service via the given Link.

-13.7 The Subscriber must sign the protocol within 7 business days from its presentation.
-During this period, the Subscriber may conduct their own tests to verify the proper functioning of the Service.
+13.7 The Subscriber shall sign the protocol within 7 business days from the date the acceptance protocol is presented.
+During the 7 business days from presentation of the protocol, the Subscriber may carry out their own acceptance tests of the correct operation of the Service.

-13.8 The Operator starts charging for the Service from the activation date and the issuance of the "acceptance protocol" by the Operator, unless the Subscriber submits justified objections regarding the proper operation of the Service within 7 business days from the protocol presentation, and the identified issues are not immediately resolved.
+13.8 The Operator begins charging fees related to the provision of the Service as of the date of Service launch and issuance of the “acceptance protocol” by the Operator, provided that the Subscriber has not submitted to the Operator justified reservations regarding the correct operation of the Service within 7 business days from the date the protocol was presented, and the irregularities indicated by the Subscriber were not promptly removed.

-13.9 If the protocol cannot be presented to the Subscriber's designated representative in the Agreement, or if the protocol is not signed within the specified timeframe, the Operator will begin charging for the Service from the activation date and issuance of the "acceptance protocol."
+13.9 If it is not possible to present the protocol to the Subscriber’s representative specified in the Agreement, or the protocol is not signed within the specified period, the Operator shall begin charging fees related to the provision of the Service as of the date of Service launch and issuance by it of the “acceptance protocol”.

-13.10 Signing the "acceptance protocol" does not in any way limit the Subscriber’s right to submit further complaints under these Regulations or applicable laws but serves as confirmation that the Subscriber accepted the Service in a technical condition that meets the Agreement’s provisions at the time of activation.
+13.10 Signing the “acceptance protocol” does not in any way limit further complaint claims described in these Regulations or arising from other legal acts applicable to the provision of telecommunications services and constitutes confirmation by the Subscriber that at the moment the Service was handed over to them, they received it in a technical condition corresponding to the provisions of the Agreement.

 Art.
 14